sunjss/GaRA/README.md

 # GaRA
-Enhancing LLMs for Graph Tasks via Graph-aware LoRA Generation
+This is the official implementation of the paper "Enhancing LLMs for Graph Tasks via Graph-aware LoRA Generation".